Candidate SWG Draft

 III.
 Preface

-NOTE: OGC API standards define modular API building blocks to spatially enable Web APIs in a consistent way.
-The OpenAPI specification is used to define the API building blocks.
+NOTE OGC API Standards define modular API building blocks to spatially enable Web APIs in a consistent way.
+OGC API Standards use the OpenAPI specification for describing the API building blocks.

 OGC API — Discrete Global Grid Systems provides API building blocks to retrieve data and query zones based on Discrete Global Grid Systems (DGGS) concepts defined in OGC Abstract Topic 21.
 Additional parts for OGC API — Discrete Global Grid Systems may be defined in the future to provide additional capabilities.